breakthenet/HackMe-SQL-Injection-Challenges/challenges/challenge_3.md

 ----------------------

 Bad news.
 I just got a message from the hacker, and he included my admin account's password in an md5 hashed form.
 That only exists in my database in the user table.
-Is it possible he used the same exploit as the last excersize to extract this?
+Is it possible he used the exploit from the last challenge to extract this?

 Can you see if you can duplicate?